 -

-Q. Which points in history suggest cancer in thyroid nodule?
+Q. Which points in history suggest cancer in thyroid nodule? - Rapid growth of the nodule

 - History of head and neck irradiation in childhood